Teams, tales and tips – a guide to the local game

-Valencia is Spain’s third football metropolis after Madrid and Barcelona.
-With a long, beachlined Med seafront, a party-centric young populace and world-renowned contemporary attractions, Valencia is a Barcelona in miniature, an underrated destination for any discerning football traveller.
+Valencia is Spain’s fourth football metropolis after Madrid, Barcelona and Seville.
+With a long, beach-lined Med seafront, a party-centric young populace and world-renowned contemporary attractions, Valencia is a Barcelona in miniature, an underrated destination for any discerning football traveller.

-The flagship club of the third city, Valencia CF broke the Madrid-Barça monopoly on the title in the early 2000s.
-Regular performers in the Champions League thanks to frequent top-four finishes thereafter, Valencia CF (‘Los Che’) have recently been sharing La Liga status with unsung city rivals, Levante.
+Flagship club Valencia CF broke the Madrid-Barça monopoly on the title in the early 2000s.
+Regular performers in the Champions League thanks to frequent top-four finishes, Valencia CF (‘Los Che’) often share top-flight status with unsung city rivals, Levante.

-Over the decades, derbies between the two have been few and far between, given Levante’s patchwork history and near permanent second-flight status for much of the immediate post-war period.
-The pair groundshared Valencia’s Mestalla while Levante’s new stadium was being built in the late 1960s.
+Over the decades, derbies between the two rivals have been few and far between, given Levante’s patchwork history and near permanent second-flight status for much of the immediate post-war period.
+The pair groundshared the Mestalla while Levante’s new stadium was being built in the late 1960s.

-Considering Levante are always the underdogs, the record in the Derbi Valenciano is reasonable, though two of their victories came in the 1960s.
-Much was made of the cup clash in January 1999, as it came after decades of the two missing each other in the league: Valencia won 3-0, and went on to win the trophy.
+Considering Levante are always the underdogs, their record in the Derbi Valenciano is reasonable, though two of their victories came in the 1960s.
+Much was made of the cup clash in January 1999, as it came after decades of the two missing each other in the league.
+Valencia won 3-0, and went on to win the trophy.

 Direct Taxi Valencia (+34 96 007 7705) can be booked online.
 The journey from airport to town should cost around €16 plus a €3.50 airport supplement.